-Whey Protein Isolate vs Concentrate
+Whey Protein Isolate vs. Concentrate

-If you are making a protein shake and need 25 grams of actual protein; this means you would need more WPC powder than you would WPI powder.
-The extra powder required to hit the the 25 grams of protein for the concentrate powder will cause your fat and carbohydrate (sugar) macros also to increase.
+If you are making a protein shake and need 25 grams of actual protein, this means you would need more WPC powder than you would WPI powder.
+The extra volume of powder required to hit the desired 25 grams of protein for the WPC will cause your fat and carbohydrate (sugar) macros also to increase.

 Whey protein isolate and whey protein concentrate have identical benefits to each other.
 All the positives of the actual proteins and amino acids are inherent to both.

-Nowadays, you can find all kinds of creative ways and sources to ensure you are providing your body adequate essential amino acid intake.
-For more information on creative applications for your Whey protein regiment, please visit The Best Grassfed Whey Recipes.
+Nowadays, you can find all kinds of creative ways and sources to ensure you are providing your body with adequate essential amino acid intake.
+For more information on innovative applications for your Whey protein regiment, please visit The Best Grassfed Whey Recipes.

 Where the whey protein isolate allows you to increase your protein macros without necessarily the added fats and lactose endemic to whey protein concentrates.
-This is one of those reasons why whey protein isolate has grown in popularity compared to whey in concentrate form over the years; taking WPI offers more control and is friendly across low fat low sugar diets.
+One of those reasons why whey protein isolate has grown in popularity compared to whey in concentrate form over the years; taking WPI offers more control and is friendly across low-fat, low sugar diets.

 Promotes Muscle Growth